harumuki/thorsten-hans.com/_posts/2020-05-16-how-to-clean-zsh-history-temporary.md

 ---
 I am super fussy when it comes to terminal configuration.
 I tweak my dotfiles now and then to optimize my workflow and improve my overall productivity.

 I love having features like auto-suggestion.
 However, I work for different customers, and I do quite a lot of public speaking at developer conferences (or virtual events these days).
-In situations like these, I have to clear the entire ZSH history for the current terminal session, to prevent me from leaking sensitive information unintentionally.
+In situations like these, I have to clean ZSH history entirely for the current terminal session, to prevent me from leaking sensitive information unintentionally.

 ## Clean ZSH History Temporary